oegea/adp/README.md

 In response to that request, the APPLICATION SERVICE MUST provide a JSON with the following data:

  1. ADP version used by the APPLICATION SERVICE.
-This MUST be contained inside a string parameter named "protocolVersion".
+This MUST be contained inside a string parameter named `protocolVersion`.
  2. Current installed version.
-This MUST be contained inside a string parameter named "applicationVersion".
+This MUST be contained inside a string parameter named `applicationVersion`.
  3. The UPDATE AUTHORITY's URL.
-This MUST be contained inside a string parameter named "updateAuthorityUrl".
+This MUST be contained inside a string parameter named `updateAuthorityUrl"`

 The returned JSON MUST follow the following format:
 ```json